KOTORCommunityPatches/K1_Community_Patch/README.md

 * Guards in the Sith Academy used the Sith Officer appearance instead of Sith Soldiers
 * Movement in the diving and space suits was extremely slow
 * The fog in the Taris cantinas was thick enough to cut with a knife
+* Jolee was wearing a robe when you met him, so you never saw his clothing.
+Equipped him with clothing and moved his robe to his inventory.

 ### blennus:
 * The XP reward for delivering the box to Motta the Hutt was incorrect: [The Comprehensive KOTOR Bug Fix Collection](https://www.nexusmods.com/kotor/mods/75)